numpad/c-engine/doc/ROADMAP.md

-player makes a basic attack by clicking on a enemy move into attack range when clicking on enemy can only attack entity in range (direct neighbor for now, ranged attacks later)
+player makes a basic attack by clicking on a enemy move into attack range when clicking on enemy can only attack entity in range (direct neighbor for now, ranged attacks later) player can only attack if has at least one "Basic Attack" card in hand

 plan pile:
 ----------
-player can only attack if has at least one "Basic Attack" card in hand:
- - if none: cannot attack.
- - if one : automatically play it.
- - if more: user selects card, valid cards get highlighted
+when player attacks with multiple basic attacks, let them select the card. valid cards get highlighted.

+add status effects icons to ui

 entities die if hp <= 0
 hexmap highlight for enemy (only those in reach?) for basic attacks